hturnbull93/portfolio/README.md

 And is added to the plugins in `gatsby-config.js`.

+The site's Metadata will be exported in the `siteMetadata` section of the config.
+I have included a title and description to start with.

+A new SEO component will handle querying the Metadata, and render the relevant React Helmet.

+In `src/components/seo.spec.js`, Wrote a test that the SEO renders a title tag with the mocked metadata title.
+For this test Gatsby's `useStaticQuery` is mocked with Jest, but to do this had to import the entire module as an object in order to be able to perform the mock.
+Red.

+In `src/components/seo.jsx`:

+- Import useStaticQuery and qraphql from Gatsby.
+- Constant query is assigned with graphql to get the siteMetadata.
+- Set up a stateless functional component called SEO.
+- site is destructured from a useStaticQuery call passing in the query.
+- siteMetadata is destructured from site.
+- SEO returns a Helmet component containing a title element with content of the title from siteMetadata.

+Green.

 ### To Do

 - Use React Helmet to add metadata to the head.